marcp/language-switcher/README.md

 # language-switcher

-This is a proof-of-concept that we can do all of our insane translations on the client side.
+This is a proof-of-concept that we can do all of our translations on the client side.

 ## Prerequisites